Bride Flight

 Bride Flight is a 2008 romantic drama film about three women and one man from the Netherlands, who all start new lives in New Zealand.
 It starts with the victory of the KLM flight in the 1953 London to Christchurch air race.
 It was directed by Ben Sombogaart and stars Rutger Hauer, Elise Schaap, Anna Drijver, Karina Smulders and Waldemar Torenstra.
-The Dutch singer Ilse DeLange wrote and sang the title song for the movie: "Miracle".
+The Dutch singer Ilse DeLange wrote and sang the title song, Miracle.

 Premise

 A romantic drama that charts the lives of three women from different backgrounds forever changed when they emigrate to New Zealand as war brides.